JeremyACase/ubiquia/README.md

 ## Advanced Topics

 ### Advanced Topics: Adapter Backpressure
-Ubiquia adapters leverage an inbox/outbox mechanism to ensure that they can "pop" messages off of the database queue.
+Ubiquia nodes leverage an inbox/outbox mechanism to ensure that they can "pop" messages off of the database queue.
 This is especially important when the database is distributed.
 Adapters provide a "backpressure" endpoint that can be used to show how how many records are in this queue, and the rate at which this queue is growing (or shrinking.)

-The adapters themselves provide this information, it is up to external entities to act upon that information.
-As of now, the plan is to have the Ubiquia Executive Command and/or Kubernetes autoscaling "scale up" adapters as necessary to alleviate this backpressure should a queue grow.
+The nodes themselves provide this information, it is up to external entities to act upon that information.
+As of now, the plan is to have the Ubiquia Executive Command and/or Kubernetes autoscaling "scale up" nodes as necessary to alleviate this backpressure should a queue grow.

 ### Advanced Topics: PostStartExecCommands
 It is sometimes necessary for components deployed within Ubiquia DAGs to have some form of "post start" hook.
 Ubiquia leverages the Kubernetes "PostStartExecComand" by allowing developers to configure an array of arguments that the component should invoke after it has come alive as a Kubernetes pod.